Indraneers/karas-backend/README.md

 # Karas Backend

-A robust backend application powering **Karas POS, Inventory, and Garage Management System** — built with love, coffee, and clean code.
+A robust backend application powering **Karas POS, Inventory, and Garage Management System** — built with love, coffee, and not so clean code.

 ---